 1. 1 Encourage consolidation of urban settlement within township boundaries designated in the Structure Plans, the Traralgon-Morwell Growth Framework Plan and Housing Framework Plans.
 1. 2 Encourage a logical expansion of urban settlements in accordance with staging guidance included in the Strategic Framework Plan, Structure Plans and the Traralgon-Morwell Growth Framework Plan.
 1. 3 Encourage increased density and diversity of housing types within close proximity to activity centres in the Housing Framework Plans.
-1. 4 Encourage new large format and heavy industry development within the Morwell- Maryvale Industry Growth corridor.
+1. 4 Encourage new large format and heavy industry development within the Morwell-Maryvale Industry Growth corridor.
 1. 5 Enhance town and gateway entrances as shown on Structure Plans.

-1. 6 Discourage the fragmentation of land in the Farming Zone adjoining township boundaries to allow for future long term urban growth opportunities. boundaries to allow for ruture long term drball growth opportunities.
+1. 6 Discourage the fragmentation of land in the Farming Zone adjoining township boundaries to allow for future long term urban growth opportunities.
 1. 7 Encourage the dissemination of any relevant geotechnical land form testing and monitoring data related to coal resources and urban areas.
 1. 8 Ensure local area growth planning identifies bushfire risk and considers where development should be located and how any risk can be mitigated.